moltaweb/learning-notes/java-udemy-Tim_Buchalka.md

-	*
-public: visible everywhere
+* public: visible everywhere

-	*
-private: only visible within the class, not even in subclasses
+* private: only visible within the class, not even in subclasses

-	*
-protected: visible only in the package, but also in sub-classes (even if they are in another package)
+* protected: visible only in the package, but also in sub-classes (even if they are in another package)

-	*
-package-private (no keyword): visible only in the package (special case: in interfaces, all methods are public no matter the access modifier we put them.
+* package-private (no keyword): visible only in the package (special case: in interfaces, all methods are public no matter the access modifier we put them.
 But of course, if the interface itself is not public, nothing will be visible outside the package)

-	*
-Top level: only classes, enums and interfaces.
+* Top level: only classes, enums and interfaces.
 Everything else must be included in one of these

-	*
-public

-	*
+* public
-package-private

-	*
+* package-private

-Member level:
+* Member level:

-	*
-public

-	*
+* public
-package-private

-	*
+* package-private

-private
+* private

-### The '*static'* statement
+### The *static* statement